 In the Advanced Security Settings dialog box, on the Permissions tab, ensure that the check box is selected for Allow inheritable permissions from the parent to propagate to this object and all child objects.
 Include these with entries specifically defined here.

 The default size for icons in SharePoint Foundation is 16 x 16 pixels.

 Adding an Editing Application

-Create a DLL providing the control to load for a document of the specified type whose ProgID identifies the control, for example, SharePoint.OpenDocuments.
-The control that you create must provide the same methods for creating, opening, and viewing documents as described for the OpenDocuments Control.
+Create a DLL that provides the control to load for a document of the specified type whose ProgID identifies the control, for example, SharePoint.OpenDocuments.
+The control that you create must provide the same methods for creating, opening, and viewing documents as described for the OpenDocuments control.